-Oil-rich Abyei, Southern Kordofan and Blue Nile states lie along the border between Sudan and South Sudan, and are home to many people who fought alongside southern rebels during the civil war.
+Oil-rich Abyei, South Kordofan and Blue Nile states lie along the border between Sudan and South Sudan, and are home to many people who fought alongside southern rebels during the civil war.

-Major clashes in all three states between pro-Khartoum and pro-Juba forces have forced hundreds of thousands to flee their homes.
+Major clashes in all three states between pro-Khartoum and pro-Juba forces have led hundreds of thousands to flee their homes.

-Abyei is claimed by both countries, while Southern Kordofan and Blue Nile lie in Sudan.
+Abyei is claimed by both countries, while South Kordofan and Blue Nile lie in Sudan.

-The status of the oil-rich Abyei state is unresolved.
-A referendum over whether the state will join the north or the south was promised under the 2005 peace deal, and was meant to have taken place in January 2011.
-But South Sudan and Sudan cannot agree the terms of the vote.
+Abyei’s status is unresolved.
+A referendum over whether it will join the north or the south was promised under the 2005 peace deal, and was meant to have taken place in January 2011, but the two governments could not agree the terms of the vote.

-The state has seen several outbreaks of fighting between north and south troops since 2005, and the Geneva-based research group Small Arms Survey reported a gradual build-up of troops in the area.
+The state has seen several outbreaks of fighting between northern and southern troops since 2005.

 In May 2008 clashes displaced tens of thousands and re-ignited fears of a new civil war between north and south Sudan.
 After that, joint north-south forces began operating in the region.
-And in July 2009, both sides said they accepted a ruling by an independent arbitration court in The Hague over Abyei's borders, placing the major Heglig and Bamboo oil fields in the north's Southern Kordofan state and leaving huge tracts of fertile land inside Abyei.
+In July 2009, both sides said they accepted a ruling by an independent arbitration court in The Hague over Abyei's borders, placing the major Hejlij oil fields outside Abyei and leaving huge tracts of fertile land inside Abyei.

-But 2011 saw worsening violence with a series of clashes between Khartoum-backed militias and south-linked groups and a build-up of government troops from both sides, culminating in a full-scale military takeover by Sudanese forces in May.
+Violence worsened in 2011, when a series of clashes between Khartoum-backed militias and south-linked groups and a build-up of government troops from both sides culminated in a full-scale military takeover by Sudanese forces in May.
 About a third of civilian structures were razed in Abyei town, according to the Satellite Sentinel Project.
 Around 110,000 people – mostly Ngok Dinka residents – fled the area.

-The United Nations established a new peacekeeping force, called the United Nations Interim Security Force for Abyei (UNISFA), with a mandate of 4,000 Ethiopian troops.
+The United Nations established a new peacekeeping force, the United Nations Interim Security Force for Abyei (UNISFA), consisting of 4,000 Ethiopian troops.

 Many in the state sided with the southern rebels during the civil war, and feel betrayed by the 2005 peace deal which put the state under Khartoum's control.